cargomedia/janus-gateway-ruby/README.md

 ### Plugins
 Janus support for native and custom [plugins](https://janus.conf.meetecho.com/docs/group__plugins.html).

-#### Rtpbrodcast
+#### Rtpbrodcast plugin
-It support custom plugin for rtp streaming.
+This is custom plugin for `RTP` streaming.
 Please find more details in official [repository](https://github.com/cargomedia/janus-gateway-rtpbroadcast).
+Plugin must be installed and active in `Janus` server.

-Coverage od plugin resources.
+Coverage of plugin resources.

 |Resource       |Get All |Get One |Create |Update |Delete |
 |:--------------|:------:|:------:|:-----:|:-----:|:-----:|
 |Mountpoint     |        |        | +     |       |       |

-Plugin resource supports events and chaining in the same way like `Janus` resource.
+Plugin resource supports `events` and `chaining` in the same way like `Janus` resource.